hasgeek/events/_rootconf_events/2018-tor-meetup-mumbai.md

 overview:
   center_content: |
     Tor is free software for enabling anonymous communication.
 The name is derived from an acronym for the original software project name "The Onion Router".
-On 20 January 2018, Tor researchers – Sukhbir Singh, Antonela Debiasi and Isabela Bagueros – will be in Mumbai, takking about:
+    On 20 January 2018, Tor researchers – Sukhbir Singh, Antonela Debiasi and Isabela Bagueros – will be in Mumbai, speaking about:
     1. User research practices at Tor.
     2. Demonstrating new features on Tor.
     3. Testing new features with users who are familiar and new to Tor.
+    Register for the event to confirm your participation.
+Lunch and tea/coffee will be provided to all attendees.
 ---